-Referee may exclude any rider in scratch races or penalize in a handicap heat, he deems to be the primary cause of a race being stopped.
+Referee may exclude any rider in scratch races or penalize in a handicap heat that the referee deems to be the primary cause of a race being stopped.

 The Referee may allow a reserve rider to take the place of a rider, who is unable to restart due to injury, in heat races only.
-Any rider eligible to take part in a re-run may change his motorcycle for the re-run.
+Any rider eligible to take part in a re-run may change their motorcycle for the re-run.

-The Referee will stop any race in which an accident has occurred if in his opinion it would be dangerous for the race to continue.
+The Referee will stop any race in which an accident has occurred if in their opinion it would be dangerous for the race to continue.
 A red flag and/or red light can be used to stop the race.

-The Referee may stop any race in which he deems to have had an unsatisfactory or unfair start.
+The Referee may stop any race in which the referee deems to have had an unsatisfactory or unfair start.
 An unsatisfactory or unfair start can occur if:

-- Any rider is moving, either forward or backwards, prior to the tapes being released. - 2.
+- 1. Any rider is moving, either forward or backwards, prior to the tapes being released. - 2.
 The tapes failed to operate properly.

 The Referee may stop any race in which one-half or more of the riders fall or do not complete the first lap, including a two-rider match race.
-It will be the sole discretion of the Referee to stop the race and the Referee may or may not exclude rider(s) judged at fault opinion of the Referee, has deliberately "laid down" or stopped his motorcycle to force a restart will be excluded.
+It will be the sole discretion of the Referee to stop the race and the Referee may or may not exclude rider(s) judged at fault.

-The race will be red flagged if any rider, in the opinion of the Referee, has deliberately "laid down" his motorcycle to avoid a fallen rider.
-The rider who "laid down" his motorcycle will be allowed his position and the fallen rider will be excluded in a scratch racing heat or penalized in a handicap heat.
+The race will be red flagged if any rider, in the opinion of the Referee, has deliberately "laid down" their motorcycle to avoid a fallen rider.
+The rider who "laid down" their motorcycle will be allowed their position and the fallen rider will be excluded in a scratch racing heat or penalized in a handicap heat.

-The Referee will permit any rider who has fallen, either as a result of being fouled or because he deliberately "laid down" his motorcycle or has left the course in the interest of safety, to take part in the re-run of that event.
-However, any rider who in the
+The referee will permit any rider who has fallen, either as a result of being fouled or because they deliberately "laid down" the motorcycle or has left the course in the interest of safety, to take part in the rerun of that event.
+However, any rider who in the opinion of the Referee, has deliberately "laid down" or stopped their motorcycle to force a restart will be excluded.
 If any race is stopped on the first lap, the riders will occupy their original starting positions, including penalty yardage, if any.
 The referee may elect to exclude a rider or riders from the rerun.